Macarious-GK/DevSecOps_Self_Intern/kustomize/kustomize.md

 ```

 ### Generator
-- when we use secrets or configmap, we shold redeploy the apps manually when updating the secrets or conifgmap
+- when we use secrets or configmap, we should redeploy the apps manually when updating the secrets or conifgmap
-- when we use generator and when any update happens it generate new sec/config with new name so this will triger new deployment
+- when we use generator and when any update happens it generate new sec/config with new name so this will trigger new deployment
 - We use it for `secretGenerator` and `configMapGenerator`.
 - In case of creating configmap or secret we need to remove the old ones by prune
 ``` yaml